-Born digital dimensions in digital education include: Born digital LEARNING OBJECTS; Born digital LEARNING SCENARIOS; Born digital LEARNING OUTCOMES; Born digital ASSESSMENT.
+Born digital and born AI dimensions in digital education include: Born digital LEARNING OBJECTS; Born digital LEARNING SCENARIOS; Born digital LEARNING OUTCOMES; Born digital ASSESSMENT.

 The primary result of these transformations in the nature of the educational content is interdisciplinarity as a fundamental endgame of digital education.